 To further complicate the situation, on July 18th, 2018, a tariff on 818 categories of products including gas grills was imposed against China.
 These tariffs were delayed as negotiations continued, but with the recent failure of those talks, the tariffs are now being implemented.
 This is where the squeeze on the gas grill consumer tightens, and remember that all costs are passed on to the consumer.
 The biggest impact will be evident in lower priced gas grills.
 This is particularly true for those sold through large retailers.
 Big box stores use gas grills as doorbuster products in the summer months.
 This means that they require margin space to offer deep discounts.
 What they are hoping for is that grills in transit will see them through July 4th, before prices are forced higher.

 Let’s be honest, one of the unique features of the outdoor cooking industry is that the majority of grill purchases are either impulsive or conducted with little research.
 These purchases are also very low on the price spectrum.
 For many years the average price for a gas grill in the U.S. was well below $400USD.
 Weber, the most recognized brand in the industry, has one model of gas grill in this range.
 Aside from Weber and Char-Broil, most brands in this range are either generic or store brands, and all are imports from China.
 In fact, there are very few gas grills for sale today under $1,000 that are not made in China.
-Adding 25% on to each and every one of these grills not only puts the pinch on the consumer but on the manufacturers, importers, distributors, and retailers in their effort to hit low price points.
+Adding 25% to each and every one of these grills not only puts the pinch on the consumer but on the manufacturers, importers, distributors, and retailers in their effort to hit low price points.

-When you add up all the tariffs, they represent one of the largest tax increases in U.S. history.
+When you add up all the tariffs, they represent one of the most significant tax increases in U.S. history.
 Never mind the rhetoric, this IS a tax and one that falls squarely on the consumer.
 As a consumption tax, it has the potential to reduce sales which is not beneficial to retailers or manufacturers.
 It is the government that collects all monies paid by the importer of the tariffed goods.
-If a sufficient number of consumers decide to hold off on making purchases in this category, it will hurt manufacturers both domestic and foreign, and could reduce diversity in the industry.
+If a sufficient number of consumers decide to hold off on making purchases in this category, it will hurt manufacturers both domestic and foreign and could reduce diversity in the industry.

 For now, the import tariff does not affect other types of grills.
 Charcoal grills, smokers, and many other products coming from China will arrive without tariffs, and those prices and margins will remain the same.
 This is one reason why some manufacturers and retailers are pushing charcoal grills in their marketing.
 For companies like Char-Broil who import all of their products, it makes sense to divert their marketing efforts toward non-tariffed goods.
-This isn’t a viable long term strategy but might help them weather the storm.
+This isn’t a viable long-term strategy but might help them weather the storm.

 This brings us to Weber.
 As the most recognized brand, it set the pace of the industry and acts as a measure of its overall health.
 I would like to say that I have had deep conversations with them about this, but they will not comment on the situation at this time.
 In fact, they haven’t discussed anything related to their business in nearly a year.
 It is a quiet time for Weber, and their strategy right now is a mystery.
 Though recently, Weber has invested in some expensive public relations representation.

 Now let’s talk about their risks.
 Weber builds its charcoal products in the United States and while little of it is stainless, it is almost entirely steel.
 Costs are up.
 As for their gas grills, well, most of those are made in their factory in China.
 For Weber, the tariff squeeze is more like a vice.
 Their domestically made products are subject to higher production costs, while their Chinese products sold in the United States are subject to import taxes.
-Weber’s best bet at the moment is to sell gas grills anywhere but the U.S. It isn’t surprising that they are not taking questions from the media.
+Weber’s best bet at the moment is to sell gas grills anywhere but in the U.S. It isn’t surprising that they are not taking questions from the media.

 On May 30, 2019, a 5% tariff on all products coming from Mexico was announced with implementation to take effect on June 10th.
-As originally stated, this tariff would increase to 10% on July 1st and increase 5% per month.
+As originally stated, this tariff would increase to 10% on July 1st and increase by 5% per month.
 This tariff will be removed if immigration across the southern border stops or the tariff reaches 25% (which it would on October 1st).
 The company in the crosshairs of this tariff is Big Green Egg, whose ceramic grill bodies are made in Mexico.
 Already under attack from excessive competition in the Kamado market, Big Green Egg could suffer heavily if this new tariff follows the pattern proposed.
 The biggest challenge for Big Green Egg is that Chinese-made kamado grills will continue to be imported without tariff since they are not named in the current list of taxed imports.

 A Value No More